Japanese Auctions

 +

-HAA Kobe stands for Honda Auto Auction Kobe — Honda's own auction network operating from Kobe.
-HAA primarily sells Honda vehicles from dealership trade-ins and leases.
-HAA sheets use standard Japanese auction format with the same grade and damage code system as all other registered auction houses.
+HAA Kobe stands for Honda Auto Auction Kobe — Honda Motor Company's auction network in Kobe.
+It primarily sells Honda vehicles from dealership trade-ins and leases.
+HAA uses standard JAAI grading identical to all other registered auction houses.

 Why can't I find my car's auction record?